 This broadly worded legislation is designed to prohibit holding or using a large number of devices while driving.
-The act also applies to devices that are resting on a lap, dashboard or secured around the ears or shoulders.
+The act also applies to devices that are resting on a lap, dashboard, or secured around the ears or shoulders.
 Any communication or data storage device may be included under the Hands-Free Act, ensuring that the law accounts for emerging technologies.
+If you face legal issues related to violations of the Hands-Free Act, consulting with an experienced Atlanta Car Accidents Lawyer can provide guidance and support in navigating the legal complexities of your case.

 There are so many devices that drivers may use while driving, that narrowly defined legislation would not have been fit-for-purpose.
 The main priority for law enforcement officers is reducing the potential for drivers becoming distracted on our roads.
 For drivers, understanding that the act is primarily focused on the use of unnecessary devices, and not necessarily the function of a device, may help reduce the temptation to plead ignorance of the law.